 Here’s what you’re getting in a typical serving:

-- Protein: Around 15-20 grams depending on your tofu brand and add-ins
+Protein: Around 15–20 grams depending on your tofu brand and add-ins

-- Calcium: Many tofu brands are calcium-fortified
+Calcium: Many tofu brands come calcium-fortified

-- B-vitamins: Thanks to nutritional yeast
+B-vitamins: Thanks to nutritional yeast

 Common Mistakes and How to Avoid Them

-Mistake #1: Not pressing the tofu This is the number one reason people end up with watery scrambles.
+This is the number one reason people end up with watery scrambles.
 Press.
 Your.
 Tofu.
-I cannot stress this enough.
+Seriously.
+If you want a fluffy, high-protein tofu breakfast with structure, pressing your tofu is non-negotiable.

-Mistake #2: Using too much turmeric Turmeric is for color, not flavor.
-If you add too much, your scramble will taste bitter and medicinal.
-A little goes a long way—we’re talking 1/4 teaspoon for a whole block.
+Turmeric is for color—not flavor.
+Add too much and your scramble will taste medicinal and bitter.
+A little goes a long way: 1/4 teaspoon per block is perfect for an easy vegan breakfast recipe.

 Serving Suggestions That Hit Different